jtothebell/fake-08/README.md

  * Zep/Lexaloffle software for making pico 8.
 Buy a copy if you can.
 You won't regret it. https://www.lexaloffle.com/pico-8.php
  * Nintendo Homebrew Community
  * Vita Homebrew Community
  * zepto8 (https://github.com/samhocevar/zepto8) - Probably the best Pico 8 emulator.
-FAKE-08's audio, tline, and newer png decompression implementations were ported from zepto8, and other parts were heavily influenced.
+FAKE-08's audio, tline, emoji conversion, and newer png decompression implementations were ported from zepto8, and other parts were heavily influenced.
 I also use a slightly modified z8lua (https://github.com/samhocevar/z8lua) for pico 8 specific features.
  * PicoLove (https://github.com/gamax92/picolove) - basis for my previous project - PicoLovePotion - and where I first learned the basics of Pico 8's API
  * tac08 (https://github.com/0xcafed00d/tac08) - a Pico 8 emulator that I leared a lot from.
-FAKE-08's sprite rendering and cart parsing is heavily based on tac08, and it uses 0xcafed00d's utf8-util to handle special characters in pico 8 carts
+FAKE-08's sprite rendering and cart parsing were originally based on tac08's implementations
  * LovePotion (https://github.com/TurtleP/LovePotion) - an implementation of Love2d for 3DS and switch that served as the runtime for PicoLovePotion, and a great way to make homebrew games for the 3DS and switch.
 I also use a modified version of their static Logger implementation

 See LICENSE.MD for FAKE-08 license (MIT) as well as licenses of all other software used